SupeRuier/awesome-active-learning/subfields/batch_mode.md

 - [Querying discriminative and representative samples for batch mode active learning [2015, TKDD]](https://dlacm.xilesou.top):
   Optimization based. **BMDR**.
   Query the most informative samples while preserving the source distribution as much as possible, thus identifying the most uncertain and representative queries.
-  Try to minimize the difference between two distributions (maximum mean discrepancy between iid.
-  Samples from the dataset and the actively selected samples).
+  Try to minimize the difference between two distributions (maximum mean discrepancy between iid. samples from the dataset and the actively selected samples).
   **Also could be extended to multi-class AL.** (82 citations)

 ## Greedy Selection

 This type of methods select instance in a greedy search way.
-It could be considered as a conventional AL selection without updating the model in each iteration.
-The model updating only process after the whole batch is collected.
+In each active learning iteration, the strategies greedily select instances to maximum their diversity (in distribution or in other criteria).

 Works:
 1. [Batch mode active learning and its application to medical image classification [2006, ICML]](https://dlacm.xilesou.top/doi/abs/10.1145/1143844.1143897):